AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - updated :ref:`spacecraftLocation` to handle cases where the closed approach point to the planet is outside the spacecraft-spacecraft interval
 - added new :ref:`scenarioAerocapture` which simulates an aerocapture scenario
+- added new :ref:`hingedBodyLinearProfiler` to provide a panel deployment angular profile

 Version 2.1.2 (March 12, 2022)